Arjunbadola/arjunbadola.github.io/_posts/2023-10-14-uncertainty.md

 Being open to uncertainty opens you up to explore unknown unknowns.
 As when you look for certainty, there are high chances that the assumptions you have made for forming a decision/opinion could be based without experience or prior knowledge of how things generally pan out.
 When such events happen in reality, one goes through character development.

 Fighting uncertainty is a losing game.
 The only good tool to use against it is risk management as trying to reduce the downside can let you control the events which might occur if the primary event doesn’t go as per plan.
 But such planning should not be to micro level at the cost of burning out oneself.

+Thanks to Pramit Dev Pandey for reading drafts of this.